vittorioromeo/UNIME/db2/temp/merged.md

 * **Remote access**.

-* **Service measuring**: architectural resources are rented using costs depending onuse.
+* **Measured services**: architectural resources are rented using costs depending on use.

 * **Elasticity**.